openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

 his is one of the threads on this subject.
 Caused by the latest kernel update, which needs something to be added to a config file.
 Read the thread and find the solution.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-On-the-Web.png)On the Webâ–²â–¼

 ### Announcements

+â€œ

         [The Linux Foundation Announces LinuxCon Japan Keynotes, Support for Tsunami Relief](http://www.linuxfoundation.org/news-media/announcements/2011/05/linux-foundation-announces-linuxcon-japan-keynotes-support-tsunami-)

-¢ Linux creator Linus Torvalds tops LinuxCon Japan agenda, will share his thoughts on the 20th Anniversary of Linux
+â€¢ Linux creator Linus Torvalds tops LinuxCon Japan agenda, will share his thoughts on the 20th Anniversary of Linux

-¢ A dedicated day titled, Open Forum: Power of Collaboration in Crisis, will facilitate collaboration among open source project leaders working on technology to address crisis
+â€¢ A dedicated day titled, â€œOpen Forum: Power of Collaboration in Crisis,â€ will facilitate collaboration among open source project leaders working on technology to address crisis

-¢ The Linux Foundation to donate program funds to tsunami relief efforts (...)
+â€¢ The Linux Foundation to donate program funds to tsunami relief efforts (...)

-
+â€

 ### Call for participation

+â€œ

         [The Filesystem Hierarchy Standard (FHS)](http://www.linuxfoundation.org/collaborate/workgroups/lsb/fhs)